 When fashionista personalities meet, they no longer swoop in to exchange air kisses.
 Instead, they shoot KiraKira sparkle enhanced videos of each other to show off their enviable lifestyles – as Nicole Warne of Gary Pepper Girl fame and American fashion designer Jason Wu did when they were both in town for the recent Singapore Fashion Week (SFW).

 Clearly, technology is impacting the way the fashion industry interacts and engages with the rest of the world, but how exactly?
-At Zipcode, a series of fashion technology talks organised by SFW, the two powerhouses met to discuss the most pertinent ways the digital revolution is impacting the world of fashion, and how we should respond to these changes:
+At Zipcode, a series of fashion technology talks organised by SFW, the two powerhouses met to discuss the most pertinent ways the digital revolution is impacting the world of fashion, and how we should respond to these changes: Make it a point to keep your professional and private lives separate.

 Social media makes it easy to overshare, but do think twice before posting about everything including your kitchen sink on your Instagram feed.
 “My feed is largely about the label and its aesthetic.
 I see it as an important page to educate people about what we do,” says Wu (@jasonwu).